Book a Tour →

 Understanding Australian Currency

-Australia uses the Australian Dollar (AUD), one of the world's most advanced currencies.
-The nation pioneered polymer (plastic) banknotes in 1988, creating durable, secure, and environmentally friendly currency.
-Each denomination features unique colors, sizes, and prominent Australian figures, making them easy to distinguish.
+Australia uses the Australian Dollar (AUD) — the fifth most traded currency globally — one of the world's most advanced currencies.
+The nation pioneered polymer (plastic) banknotes in 1988, creating durable, secure, and environmentally friendly currency that has since been adopted by over 50 countries worldwide.
+Each denomination features unique colours, sizes, and prominent Australians, making them easy to distinguish.

 How to Access Money in Australia